ni/nimble/packages/nimble-components/src/table/specs/data-hierarchy-hld.md

 There are existing SLE grid variants (namely the Tags grid) that provide a type of hierarchical display that doesn't align exactly with either the proposed 'data hierarchy' outlined in this HLD, nor the grouping capability.
 Instead, while the parent rows may possibly be presented as a normal row (containing values in some subset of columns that the children have values for), they will not be able to be acted upon in the way child rows can, such as allowing an action menu to be defined on them, or being selected individually.

-It is expected that this mode will involve creating a new API on the table in order to fully enable, but it should be able to use the other APIs defined in this HLD to support it, and leverage capabilities such as lazy-loading.
+It is expected that this mode will involve creating a new API on the table in order to fully enable, but it should be able to use the other APIs defined in this HLD to support it, and leverage capabilities such as delayed loading.

 Here are a few of the considerations that were made with respect to this mode:

 -   grouping should group on leaf items, not parents (could be cumbersome to accomplish with Tanstack)
 -   action menu only on leafs
 -   single selection mode can only select leafs
--   selection state (when set to `multiple`) of parents (if selected) should become indetermine when new rows loaded (e.g. via lazy loading)
+-   selection state (when set to `multiple`) of parents (if selected) should become indetermine when new rows loaded (e.g. via delayed loading)
 -   selection counts should ignore parents
--   (maybe?) leaf-mode + multi-selection + lazy loading is considered an invalid confiuguration.
-This could mean that the Table API of `forceExpandCollapseFieldName` should be more semantically associated with lazy loading.
+-   (maybe?) leaf-mode + multi-selection + delayed loading is considered an invalid confiuguration.
+This could mean that the Table API of `forceExpandCollapseFieldName` should be more semantically associated with delayed loading.
     -   (alternative?): Could we instead just hide the selection checkbox for parent rows that have no children?

 ## Alternative Implementations / Designs